 Our 'A-' rating on LUKB's Tier 2 subordinated bond issuance reflects our analysis of the instrument and our assessment of LUKB's SACP at 'a+'.
 We understand that the bond does not benefit from the cantonal guarantee provided by the Canton of Lucerne, and consequently we notch down from our SACP assessment for the bank.
-The issue ratings are two notches below our SACP assessment for LUKB: one notch for the instruments' subordination and one notch for their contingent capital clause (see paragraphs 83-85 and 90 in our "Bank Hybrid Capital And Nondeferrable Subordinated Debt Methodology And Assumptions," published Jan.
-29, 2015, on RatingsDirect).
+The issue ratings are two notches below our SACP assessment for LUKB: one notch for the instruments' subordination and one notch for their contingent capital clause.